 The District engaged an independent party to perform the valuation on the two derivative instruments that it holds.
-Both the District's basis swaps qualify and are considered hedging derivative instruments with the fair value of the derivative reported as deferred outflow of \$1,714,501.
+Both derivatives are considered level 2 investments.
+Both the District's basis swaps qualify and are considered hedging derivative instruments with the fair value of the derivative reported as deferred outflow of \$2,075,816.
 The swap transactions were considered effective under both the consistent critical terms and the quantitative method standards.